wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-interface.rst

 RobotBuilder User Interface
 ===========================

-.. important:: RobotBuilder has been updated to support the new commandbased framework!
-Unfortunately, this documentation is outdated and only for the old commandbased framework.
-Individuals interested in updating this documentation can open a pull request on the `frc-docs <https://github.com/wpilibsuite/frc-docs>`__ repository.

 .. image:: images/robotbuilder-interface-1.png

 RobotBuilder has a user interface designed for rapid development of robot programs.
 Almost all operations are performed by drag-and-drop or selecting options from drop-down lists.